• Skip to primary navigation

 What is Panang curry paste?

-Panang curry paste is a rich, concentrated blend of herbs, spices, and flavors that forms the heart of many Thai dishes, especially Panang curry.
+Panang curry paste is a rich, concentrated blend of herbs, spices, and flavors that forms the heart of many Thai dishes, like my vegan Thai Panang curry.
 With a slightly hotter flavor profile than my lemongrass paste, this recipe is for spice lovers!

 Red chili peppers blend with aromatic garlic, shallots, and the citrusy zing from lemongrass and lime zest.
 The earthy tones of galangal add a unique flavor, complemented by the warm, aromatic spices of coriander and cumin.